-- 1. A disciplinary change in placement means a suspension or removal from a student's current educational placement that is either: - a. for more than 10 consecutive school days; or - b. for a period of 10 consecutive school days or less if the student is subjected to a series of suspensions or removals that constitute a pattern because they cumulate to more than 10 school days in a school year and because of such factors as the length of each suspension or removal, the total amount of time the student is removed and the proximity of the suspensions or removals to one another. - 2.
+- 1. A disciplinary change in placement means a suspension or removal from a student's current educational placement that is either: - a. for more than 10 consecutive school days; or - b. for a period of 10 consecutive school days or less if the student is subjected to a series of suspensions or removals that constitute a pattern because they cumulate to more than 10 school days in a school year; because the student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removals; and because of such factors as the length of each suspension or removal, the total amount of time the student is removed and the proximity of the suspensions or removals to one another. - 2.
 School personnel may not suspend or remove a student with disabilities if imposition of the suspension or removal would result in a disciplinary change in placement based on a pattern of suspension or removal.
-However, the District may impose a suspension or removal, which would otherwise result in a disciplinary change in placement to the same extent as non-disabled students would be subject to suspension for the same behavior, based on a pattern of suspensions or removals if the CSE has determined that the behavior was not a manifestation of the student's disability, or the student is placed in an IAES for behavior involving weapons, illegal drugs or controlled substances.
+However, the District may impose a suspension or removal, which would otherwise result in a disciplinary change in placement to the same extent as non-disabled students would be subject to suspension for the same behavior, based on a pattern of suspensions or removals if the CSE has determined that the behavior was not a manifestation of the student's disability, or the student is placed in an IAES for behavior involving serious physical injury, weapons, and/or illegal drugs or controlled substances.

-C. Special Rules Regarding the Suspension or Removal of Students with Disabilities
+C. Special Rules Regarding the Suspension or Removal of Students with Disabilities a.

-- 1. The district's Committee on Special Education shall: - a.
 Conduct functional behavioral assessments to determine why a student engages in a particular behavior, and develop or review behavioral intervention plans whenever the district is first suspending or removing a student with a disability for more than 10 school days in a school year or imposing a suspension or removal that constitutes a disciplinary change in placement, including a change in placement to an IAES for misconduct involving weapons, illegal drugs or controlled substances.